 Located at the junction of Routes 8 and 84, Waterbury was known for its brass industry for many years.
 The Brass Mill Center, a 150 store mall, now stands at the site of the Scovill Manufacturing Company, one of the three large brass mills that made Waterbury the "Brass Capital of the World."

 A broad range of developing industries are thriving in the Third District.
 Science Park, in New Haven, houses over 105 technology-based businesses.
-Bristol-Meyers Squib is headquartered in Wallingford; the Bic Corporation has settled in Shelton; the East Haven Industrial Park has been successful in drawing manufacturing and high-tech industry to East Haven; and in 1996, Bayer dedicated a new headquarters and administrative building in West Haven, exemplifying the growth of the bio-medical industry in southern Connecticut.
+For example, the Bic Corporation has settled in Shelton and the East Haven Industrial Park has been successful in drawing manufacturing and high-tech industry to East Haven.

 The Third District offers cultural riches from art to theater to music, and rich educational opportunities, including Yale University, which is located in the heart of downtown New Haven.
 New Haven's diverse neighborhoods play host to numerous festivals throughout the year.
 In June alone, New Haven hosts the St. Andrew's and St. Maria Maddelena Feasts in Wooster Square; the Irish Festival is celebrated in North Haven; and Orange holds its Greek Festival.
 In the northern end of the district, Durham is home to the Durham Fair, Connecticut's largest agricultural fair held each September.